blackbird806/LittleBirdBlog/_posts/2020-04-29-What-I-like-about-D.md

 output :
 > ``` 0 world ```

-The following code iterate on each argument of the variadic template with the foreach statement and then print only the even arguments.
-Yes it's that easy to iterate on variadic template parameters in D.
+The above code iterates on each argument of the variadic template with the ```foreach``` statement, and then prints only the even arguments.
+Yes, it's that easy to iterate on variadic template parameters in D.
-That's what I love with D, metaprogramming and template stuff is a way easier, more compact and more powerfull than in C++.
+That's what I love about D, metaprogramming and template stuff is much easier, more compact and more powerfull than in C++.
-Let's look to another example :
+Let's look at another example :
 ```d
 import std.stdio;